twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## Unregistered version limitations
 If registration is not performed during the grace period, the following restrictions will be imposed on the version number:
-* All versions – `TSPLASHFORM` is shown on startup.
-The window will add **(UNREGISTERED)** to the title bar and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` will show strings stating that the program is not registered.
+* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add **(UNREGISTERED)** to the title bar and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` will show strings stating that the program is not registered.
 After a grace period of 30 days, the paragraph changes in `TSPLASHFORM`.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a nag screen is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) and 7.5 (2013-08-02) – The program will create subsetted versions when testing, installing or exporting fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
 * 12.0.0.2543 (2019-07-10) until 12.0.0.2547 (2019-09-12) – The program will add watermarks when generating fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.

 Under the **Help** menu is an item labeled **Register...** (in version 12.0 the same item is in **Help: Buy** along with **Buy Now** and in version 3.0 until 6.5 the same item is in `TTIPOFTHEDAYFORM`) when this executed a screen will pop up giving the registration code.